luarocks/luarocks/docs/rockspec_format.md

 ## Build rules

 * **source** (table, mandatory field) - Contains information on how to fetch sources to build this rock.
 Supports [per-platform overrides](platform_overrides.md).
    * **source.url** (string, mandatory field) - the URL of the package source archive.
-Examples: "https://github.com/downloads/keplerproject/wsapi/wsapi-1.3.4.tar.gz", "git://github.com/keplerproject/wsapi.git".
+Examples: "https://github.com/keplerproject/wsapi/archive/v1.3.4.tar.gz, "git://github.com/keplerproject/wsapi.git".
 Note that this field is ignored when running [luarocks make](luarocks_make.md), which uses the sources from your current directory instead.
 Different protocols are supported:
       * `cvs://` - for the CVS source control manager
-      * `file://` - for URLs in the local filesystem (note that for Unix paths, the root slash is the third slash, resulting in paths like `"file:///full/path/filename"`
+      * `file://` - for URLs in the local filesystem to archive file (note that for Unix paths, the root slash is the third slash, resulting in paths like `"file:///full/path/filename"`)
-      * `ftp://` - for FTP URLs
+      * `ftp://` - for FTP URLs to archive file
       * `git://` - for the Git source control manager
       * `git+file://` - for the Git source control manager when using repositories that need file:// URLs
       * `git+http://` - for the Git source control manager when using repositories that need http:// URLs